-With the launch of Disney+ and Apple TV+ in November, the streaming wars have officially begun.
+With the launch of Disney+ and Apple TV+ last fall and HBO Max and NBC’s Peacock this summer, the streaming wars are well underway.
 For television itself, it’s a boon.
 Shows like Disney’s The Mandalorian and Amazon’s upcoming Lord of the Rings prequel cost as much and look as slick as their film counterparts.
-Movie stars like Jennifer Aniston (Apple’s The Morning Show) and auteurs like Martin Scorsese (Netflix’s The Irishman) are flocking to these services to get in on the action (and, in Scorsese’s case, the millions needed for high-tech CGI de-aging to tell the kind of story he wanted to tell).
+Movie stars like Jennifer Aniston (Apple’s The Morning Show) and auteurs like Spike Lee (Netflix’s Da 5 Bloods) are flocking to these services to get in on the action.

-But for the consumer, the options can seem overwhelming — and expensive.
+But for the consumer, the options can seem overwhelming—and expensive.
 Years ago, Netflix compelled customers to cut the cord and save big on their monthly cable bills.
 But Netflix is no longer a one-stop-shop for your favorite content.
-Studios and networks are scrambling to take back their original content for their own streaming services, leading to battles over old stalwarts like Friends, which HBO paid $425 million to nab from Netflix for its own streaming service, HBO Max.
+Studios and networks are scrambling to bid on shows, leading to battles over old stalwarts like Friends, which WarnerMedia paid $425 million to nab from Netflix for HBO Max.

 The truth is, each service has something to offer, and its value to you as a customer depends on your taste and habits.
 We’ve broken down the major new and existing streaming services by cost, pros and cons, ideal audiences and what look to be the most promising or popular original shows and movies on each one.